Emitters

 How can I scrub through a sample smoothly?

-It is possible to modulate an emitter’s Rel X and Rel Y (short for relative) positions with a modulator or MIDI input.
-Emitting short grains is recommended for smooth scrubbing.
-With longer grains it is possible to do grain sequencing.
+It is possible to modulate an emitter’s Rel X and Rel Y (short for relative) positions with a modulator or MIDI input in the Modulators

 Can effects be applied to each emitter separately?